Access the entire site.

 Allow:

-The 'Allow' statement allows the robot to determine if it can view a file in a folder that is locked with the 'Disallow' command.
+The 'Allow' instruction allows the robot to determine if it can view a file in a folder that is blocked by the 'Disallow' command.
 To illustrate this, let's look at the previous example.

 User-agent: *